Please complete your profile to unlock commenting and other important features.

 Filippo Carlot | Dreamstime

-According to CarVertical, this problem is especially prevalent in Canada, where one in six used cars has experienced odometer tampering.
+According to CarVertical, the problem is especially prevalent in Canada, where one in six used cars has experienced odometer tampering.
 To safeguard yourself, Favé recommends getting your vehicle inspected by a trusted mechanic or an independent inspection service to ensure the car's wear and tear aligns with the reported mileage.

 Price